Génesis (Mary Ann Acevedo album): Background

 This album is the comeback of Mary Ann to the music.
 After her pregnancy, her album of lullabies and being a contestant in the reality show Idol Puerto Rico, Mary Ann took more time to delay the album's release.
 It was thought that the album would be called "El Amor es la Solución" (Love is the Solution), but apparently "Genesis" proved to be a more commercial and more welcoming to the public as the first single from the CD is titled the same way.
 "Génesis", the official single from this album was released in March 2010, popularized by Lucecita Benítez.
 Mary Ann wants to convert it back into a hymn as she did Lucecita Benítez in 1969.
 She hopes that her fans know this song that was a success in the '70s.
 For Mary Ann is an honor to sing this song was an anthem of Puerto Rico through the beautiful voice of Lucecita.
 She has sung the theme in the concerts of "Los Favoritos".
 Genesis is an album that portrays the influence of Mary Ann, including covers of songs that the public has known in the voices of Rocio Durcal, Celine Dion, Mariah Carey and other singers.
 In addition, Mary Ann includes a new version of the song "Todo para Mi" featuring the jazz flautist Néstor Torres; song that is on her first album with the title "Todo Eres Tú."
 Besides, this production integrates a merengue version of the song "Mírame".

 Track listing

 Single

-"Génesis" is the single of Mary Ann Acevedo's third album.
-The single released on March 16, 2010 on national radio.
-The song "Génesis", popularized by Lucecita Benítez in 1969.
-Mary Ann wants to convert it back into a hymn as he did Lucecita Benítez in 1969.
-She hopes that her fans know this song that was a success in the '70s.
-For Mary Ann is an honor to sing this song was an anthem of Puerto Rico through the beautiful voice of Lucecita.
+The title track was released as a single from the album on March 16, 2010, to national radio.
+It is a cover of the song popularized by Lucecita Benítez in 1969.
+Acevedo wanted to convert it back into a hymn as Benítez did.
 She has sung the theme in the concerts of "Los Favoritos".
-Mary Ann says has matured as a performer, despite her young age and said it is important that people believe what they sing.